How do I get low-income internet?

 - And more

 But if you’re not eligible for low-income internet, don’t worry—we have other articles with recommendations for cheap internet service for your home and current internet deals.
-Check out low-cost internet providers like Xfinity, Verizon Fios, Cox, and AT&T, or enter your zip code below to find internet providers available near you.
+Check out lower-cost internet providers like T-Mobile 5G home internet and AT&T Fiber, or enter your zip code below to find nearby internet providers.

 Where to start with low-income internet